WTIOAddons/date-time-adapter/README.md

 If a rule is `if DateTime minute is 5 and DateTime is dark, turn Fan on` it will not work directly if the rule is created when it is dark.
 To work it must first be not dark.
 To solve this after the rule is created go to the things page and click on the dark property in DateTime device.
-The same is valie for e.g. 'weekend'.
+The same is valid for e.g. 'weekend'.
 See bug https://github.com/WebThingsIO/gateway/issues/1452